dbargatz/system/README.md

 # system

-A hobby microkernel operating system.
+A hobby multikernel operating system.
 Currently written in C, it runs only on x86_64 QEMU.

 ## Building